redoio/.github/profile/README.md

-A data science for social good non-profit developing digital public goods for the carceral system.
+A data science for social good non-profit developing digital public goods for the carceral system (www.redoio.info).
 Our core effort is the Resentencing Data Initiative, in partnership with the Three Strikes Project at Stanford Law in California, US.

 We have some exciting projects in the pipeline so be sure to check this site soon for new opportunities!